bruno-iorio/Optimization_tests/README.md

-This repo will serve just to save some practice examples for optimization algorithms
+This repo will serve just to save some practice examples for convex optimization algorithms